dumlutimuralp/antrea-packet-walks/part_c/README.md

 This table' s job is simple.
 First flow entry in this table first reads the value in register reg0[16].
 If the value of this register is "1" in decimal, that means the destination MAC address is known to OVS and the flow should be able to get forwarded (otherwise it would get dropped).
 The same flow entry has an action defined as "actions=output:NXM_NX_REG1[]".
 What this action does is it reads the value in "NXM_NX_REG1" to determine the OF port this flow will be sent through and then sends the flow onwards to that port.

 The current flow' s reg0[16] bit was set to "0x1" (1 in decimal)  back in Table 70 and the value of REG1 was set to "0x1" (1 in decimal) also back in Table 70 in Section 10.7.
-"1" is the OF Port ID of tunnel interface (genev_sys_6081 on Linux) on Worker 2 node. **Hence the current flow is sent onwards to the tunnel0 interface.**
+"1" is the OF Port ID of tunnel interface (genev_sys_6081 on Linux) on Worker 2 node. **Hence the current flow is sent onwards to the tunnel0 interface on Worker 2 node.**

 **Note :** The second flow entry in this table obviously drops the flows which do not have their "reg0[16]" register set.